 “I wanted to have the traditional gooseneck for the exterior of the home to give the illusion that this was an original barn,” John notes.

 On the patio, the couple opted for another classic light — the Original™ Stem Mount LED Pendant in a generous 24″ shade.
 These six American-made pendants were hand crafted and customized with a Black finish and 6″ stem.
 The LED options include 1250 lumen LED and domed lens.

 “These are beautiful here!
 I have two 15-foot openings of LaCantina bi-fold doors that open onto the back patio,” John explains.
 “I wanted a light that made a statement and also would illuminate the area with beautiful light.”

-When it came to making a statement by the front door, John jumped into our Porcelain Enamel LED Collection and found the Wheeler™ Dino LED Wall Sconce.
+When it came to making a statement by the front door, John jumped into our Porcelain Enamel LED Collection and found the Dino LED Wall Sconce.
 This RLM-inspired warehouse shade has roots in early 20th century lighting and is crafted from commercial grade steel.
-Three coats of porcelain enamel glass are hand applied then baked on to a high-gloss finish that will never fade.
+Multiple coats of porcelain enamel glass are hand applied then baked to a high-gloss finish that will never fade.
 Add the energy-efficient and environmentally friendly LED element and you have an outdoor wall sconce that will truly last for years and years.

 “There is no reason to use incandescent bulbs anymore, and I want to save as much energy as possible,” John says.
 He customized this LED wall sconce with a 14″ shade, Black finish, 1250 lumen LED, and a domed lens.